 The editors and editorial board of DailyDAC include preeminent restructuring and insolvency professionals, journalists, and editors.
 They are devoted to providing reliable and plain English education and deal intelligence about assignments, corporate bankruptcy, receiverships, out-of-court workouts and similar topics.

-PUBLIC NOTICE OF ARTICLE 9 SALE: EFSWW, LLC, EFreight, LLC, et al.
+PUBLIC NOTICE OF UCC ARTICLE 9 SALE: DACRA-MSI LLC

-PUBLIC NOTICE OF ARTICLE 9 SALE: Gemcap Lending I, LLC and GC Acquisition I, LLC
+PUBLIC NOTICE OF UCC ARTICLE 9 SALE: Cactus Solar I, LLC

-PUBLIC NOTICE OF ARTICLE 9 SALE: Very Fine Motels, Inc.
+PUBLIC NOTICE OF MECHANICAL EQUIPMENT SALE: Marlyn Nutraceuticals Inc.